appleton/writespace/README.md

-# Scribly
+# Writespace

-Scribly is an Ember.js note taking app.
+Writespace is an Ember.js note taking app.

 ## Prerequisites